Azathothas/Stars/README.md

 - [slavaGanzin/await](https://github.com/slavaGanzin/await) – 28Kb, small memory footprint, single binary that run list of commands in parallel and waits for their termination
 - [slicer69/doas](https://github.com/slicer69/doas) – A port of OpenBSD's doas which runs on FreeBSD, Linux, NetBSD, and illumos
 - [stefanberger/swtpm](https://github.com/stefanberger/swtpm) – Libtpms-based TPM emulator with socket, character device, and Linux CUSE interface.
+- [stevegrubb/libcap-ng](https://github.com/stevegrubb/libcap-ng) – Libcap-ng is a library for Linux that makes using posix capabilities easy.
 - [strace/strace](https://github.com/strace/strace) – strace is a diagnostic, debugging and instructional userspace utility for Linux
 - [sudo-project/sudo](https://github.com/sudo-project/sudo) – Utility to execute a command as another user
 - [sumatrapdfreader/sumatrapdf](https://github.com/sumatrapdfreader/sumatrapdf) – SumatraPDF reader